harshit2123/Chatbot-App/README.md

 mid-stream cancellation producing a `cancelled` log, resume after reload, dashboard rendering, and no console errors at any viewport.

+**That browser run predates the SDK extraction.** The chat, streaming, and dashboard paths it exercised are unchanged, but the ingestion path was rewritten afterward and has been verified by the suite and against a stub collector over real HTTP — not re-confirmed in a browser.
+See [Verification audit](#verification-audit).

 ### A bug worth documenting

 The queue silently was not being used. `@shared_task` binds to whichever Celery app